 It is interesting that almost every fat burning product contains caffeine.
 Studies suggest that caffeine can boost the body’s metabolic rate.

 Some studies show that drinking coffee regularly, like ginseng coffee for instance, can help increase the body’s natural fat burning processes as much as 10%.

 Another reason to drink ginseng coffee is that it can help boost mental performance.
 It may even protect you from dementia and Alzheimer’s disease.

-According to one study, drinking coffee regularly can reduce one’s risk for Alzheimer’s disease by 65%.
+According to one study, drinking coffee regularly can reduce one’s risk for Alzheimer’s disease by up to 65%.